-Prerequisites: BPA 240, CUL 110 and CUL 160 Corequisites: None Available: Spring
+Prerequisites: BPA 240, CUL 110 and CUL 160

+Corequisites: None This course introduces the

 This course introduces the principles and techniques of decorative sugar work and confectionary candy.
 Topics include nougat, marzipan modeling, pastillage and cocoa painting, confection candy and a variety of sugar techniques including blown, spun, poured and pulled.
 Upon completion, students should be able to prepare edible centerpieces and confections to enhance dessert buffets and plate presentations.